stas00/porting/transformers/fairseq-wmt19/README.md

 ```
 We find `lear ning</w>` is there (again the case is not the same).

+Thinking more about it, the case probably doesn't matter for tokenization, as long as there is a unique entry for `Mach`/`Lear` and `mach`/`lear` in the dictionary where it's very critical to have each case covered.

 Hopefully, you can now see how this works.

 One confusing thing is that if you remember the `apply_bpe` output was:
 ```
 ('apply_bpe: ', 6, ['Mach@@', 'ine', 'Lear@@', 'ning', 'is', 'great'])
 ```
 Instead of marking endings of the words with `</w>`, it leaves those as is, but, instead, marks words that were not the endings with `@@`.
 This is probably so, because `fastBPE` implementation is used by `fairseq` and that's how it does things.
-We will make these things consistent during porting since we don't use `fastBPE`.
+I had to change this to fit the `transformers` implementation, which doesn't use `fastBPE`.

 One last thing to check is the remapping of the BPE codes to vocabulary ids.
 To repeat, we had: